bjoern-hempel/node-unclosed-tag-finder/README.md

 </html>
 ```

-Install a W3C checker and check the file:
+Install a W3C checker and check the file (the w3c checker above will accept the unclosed tags):

 ```
 user$ npm install html-validator-cli -g